aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/fit-all-worksheet-columns-on-single-pdf-page/_index.md

 {{% alert color="primary" %}}

 Sometimes you want to generate a PDF file that fits all a worksheet's columns onto one page.
-The [**PdfSaveOptions.GetAllColumnsInOnePagePerSheet()**](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/.paginatedsaveoptions/getallcolumnsinonepagepersheet/) property provides this feature in a very easy-to-use manner.
+The [**PdfSaveOptions.PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) property provides this feature in a very easy-to-use manner.
 Complex calculations such as the height and width of the output PDF are handled internally and are based on the data in the worksheet.

 {{% /alert %}}

 ## **Fit Worksheet Columns on Single PDF Page**

-[**PdfSaveOptions.GetAllColumnsInOnePagePerSheet()**](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/.paginatedsaveoptions/getallcolumnsinonepagepersheet/) ensures that all columns in a worksheet are rendered to a single PDF page, although rows may expand to several pages depending on the data in the worksheet.
+[**PdfSaveOptions.PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) ensures that all columns in a worksheet are rendered to a single PDF page, although rows may expand to several pages depending on the data in the worksheet.

-The sample code below shows how to use [**PdfSaveOptions.GetAllColumnsInOnePagePerSheet()**](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/.paginatedsaveoptions/getallcolumnsinonepagepersheet/) property to render a large worksheet of 100 columns.
+The sample code below shows how to use [**PdfSaveOptions.PaginatedSaveOptions(PaginatedSaveOptions_Impl* impl)**](https://reference.aspose.com/cells/cpp/aspose.cells/paginatedsaveoptions/~paginatedsaveoptions/) property to render a large worksheet of 100 columns.

 ```c++
 #include <iostream>